rayandus/bid-portal-demo/README.md

 Bid Portal Demo is a web application that allows users to login, deposit funds, create bid items, and place bids on auctions.
 It connects to the Bid Admin API to save and retrieve bid data.

+Try out the [demo here](https://bid-admin-api-demo-prod.azurewebsites.net/).
+Please register a user, then log in.

 ## Project Overview

 ### Architecture

-- Architeture is discussed here (tbd)
+- 📝 Architeture is discussed here (tbd)

 ### Limitations

-- Limitations and to dos are discussed here (tbd)
+- 📝 Limitations and to dos are discussed here (tbd)

 ### Tests